esge/PoE-HarvestVendor/README.md

 Remove Fire add Fire

 - As you can see occasionally there is a stray letter or symbol, thats an issue of the OCR tool, can't really do much with it

+# FAQ
+ **Q. A craft i have in horticrafting station is not showing up in the result**
+ A. I arbitrarily decided its not worth to list that one, if you want it listed, contact me or open an issue.
+[List of ignored crafts](https://github.com/esge/PoE-HarvestVendor/wiki/Crafts-that-are-being-ignored)